Comté Cheese vs Edam Cheese

 Comté's texture can be described as "smooth; semi-hard".
 Edam's texture can be described as "rubber-textured to crystalline".

-Comté Cheese has a nutty, creamy, sweet to meaty, roasted flavor.
-Edam Cheese has a sweet, milky, nutty, buttery flavor.
+Comté Cheese has a nutty, creamy, sweet to meaty, roasted taste.
+Edam Cheese has a sweet, milky, nutty, buttery taste.

 Appearance and Aging